 Karen is currently the Principal Investigator on an EU-funded project (2017-2019) to Advance Gender Equality in Media Industries (AGEMI) and has recently completed an ESRC Impact Acclerator Account-funded project focusing on older women's challenge to media invisibility - see Research tab.

 Karen has authored and edited a large number of books on aspects of media and popular culture including on topics as diverse as the audience, racial stereotypes and television, and the media and the public.
-However, for the past twenty years, most of her scholarship has focused on the relationship between gender and media and more specifically, the fraught relations which exist between women politicians and journalists.
-Recent books include: Gender, Politics, News: A Game of Three Sides (Wiley-Blackwell, 2017); Gender Equality and the Media: A Challenge for Europe (edited, with Claudia Padovani) Taylor & Francis/Routledge (2016); A Handbook of Gender, Sex and Media (edited, Wiley-Blackwell, 2012); The Media and the Public (with Stephen Coleman, Wiley-Blackwell, 2010); Gendered Media: Women, Men and Identity Politics (Rowman & Littlefield, 2009).
-She is currently the general editor on the first ever Encyclopaedia of Gender Media and Communication for Wiley-Blackwell, likely to be published in 2019.
+However, for the past twenty years, most of her scholarship has focused on the relationship between gender and media and more specifically, the relationship between gender, politics and news.
+Recent books include: Gender, Politics, News: A Game of Three Sides (Wiley-Blackwell, 2017); Gender Equality and the Media: A Challenge for Europe (edited, with Claudia Padovani) Taylor & Francis/Routledge (2016); A Handbook of Gender, Sex and Media (edited, Wiley-Blackwell, 2012); The Media and the Public (with Stephen Coleman, Wiley-Blackwell, 2010); and Gendered Media: Women, Men and Identity Politics (Rowman & Littlefield, 2009).
+She is currently the general editor on the first ever Encyclopaedia of Gender Media and Communication for Wiley-Blackwell, to be published in 2020.

 Karen was the founding editor of the journal Communication, Culture & Critique and sits on the editorial boards of a number of leading journals.
 She is currently a member of the Advisory Board of Wiley-Blackwell’s sub-disciplinary encyclopaedia series.
-She was a member of REF 2014, serving as a panel member of UoA 36.
+She was a member of REF 2014, serving as a panel member of UoA36 and is currently a panel member for UoA34 for REF2021.
 She is a member of the QAA and of the ESRC’s Peer Review College and was previously a member of the AHRC Peer Review College.
 She is an elected member of the Media, Communication and Cultural Studies Association and has been an executive member of both the International Communication Association and the International Association of Media and Communication Research.
-In 2013, she received the Teresa Award for the Feminist Scholarship Division of ICA in recognition of her contribution to feminist media scholarship and in 2017, she was made a Fellow of ICA.
+In 2013, she received the Teresa Award from the Feminist Scholarship Division of ICA in recognition of her contribution to feminist media scholarship and in 2017, she was made a Fellow of ICA.
 She has reviewed for EU programmes including FP6 and Marie Curie fellowships and has undertaken a variety of reviewing activities for international research councils including those in Israel, South Africa, Australia and Finland.
 She has been the external examiner for UG and PG programmes at a range of UK and international universities.
 She has supervised 19 research students to successful completion and examined 22 research theses, 18 at PhD, some of which have been international including Canada, Hungary, India, Malaysia, South Africa, Finland, Norway and Iceland.